mboljen/bingdaily/README.md

 # bingdaily

-Download the daily Bing wallpaper and save it to a given directory.
+Download the daily Bing wallpaper and save it to a given directory

 ## Description

-**bingdaily** downloads the current daily wallpaper offered by [Bing](https://www.bing.com/).
+This script downloads the current daily wallpaper offered by [Bing](https://www.bing.com/).

 ## Synopsis